torbsd/torbsd.github.io/prospective.md

 GnuPG for the purposes of signing and verifying digital signatures.
 Used by the OpenBSD packaging system and release engineering process.

+__TDP__ is also considering an open source graphical user interface for signify, to increase usability for less technical users.

 #### tor-alpha packages for OpenBSD ####

 OpenBSD only allows stable applications in its port system, which the Tor Project's alpha releases more frequently address mitigation against evolving adversaries and threat models.  __TDP__ would like to investigate the idea of proposing a port that tracks Tor's bleeding edge.
 The preferred outcome would be to have such a port accepted into the ports tree; there is some small precedent for this despite the norm, e.g. both current Mozilla Firefox and ESR are in the ports tree.
 If we failed in convincing the community to accept this our fallback would be to produce and sign our own packages of alpha-release Tor for OpenBSD.